-- The proposed 128m garage / shed exceeds the maximum permissible floor area of 100m under the DCP (exceeded by 28m) - The proposed 900mm side boundary setback does not comply with the required minimum 1.2m setback (applicable to a maximum permissible 3m wall height) as outlined in the DCP - The proposed wall height of 4.2m exceeds the maximum permissible wall height of 3m detailed in the DCP by 1.2m.
-The roller door on the front facade is 4.2m high by 3.05m.

-• The proposed ridge height of 5.172m exceeds that maximum permissible 4.5m requirement under the DCP by 0 672m.
+- The proposed 128m2 garage / shed exceeds the maximum permissible floor area of 100m2 under the DCP (exceeded by 28m2) - The proposed 900mm side boundary setback does not comply with the required minimum 1.2m setback (applicable to a maximum permissible 3m wall height) as outlined in the DCP - The proposed wall height of 4.2m exceeds the maximum permissible wall height of 3m detailed in the DCP by 1.2m. - The proposed ridge height of 5.172m exceeds that maximum permissible 4.5m requirement under the DCP by 0 672m.